zlogdanbr/ImageProcessing/README.md

 ** WARNING **
 The algorithms for face detection are not working.
 I have no idea why or how.
 I am running Windows 11, maybe that is it.
+I have removed them from the code.

 ## Bulding for Linux